 All you have to do is paint on the adhesive and waited a few minutes for it to become tacky – the directions say wait at least 20 minutes before applying the gold leaf, but I found that it didn’t take more than 5 or 10 for it to get tacky (and if I waited much longer it started to lose the stick).
 So, I’d just paint it on and test it every few minutes until it felt nice and sticky, then I’d plop the gold leaf on and press it down until it all stuck.

 From there, I just removed the excess gold leaf and we were good to go!
 It took a few applications in some spots to really get the whole thing covered, but when all was said and done it was a really simple process that was only slightly annoying.

 It did make a big mess though.
 Fair warning.

-I love how this project turned out – the black and gold combination makes me weak in the knees, and I always love a more modern take on such a classic piece.
+I love how this project turned out – the black globe and gold accents makes me weak in the knees, and I always love a more modern take on such a classic piece.
 This was my first project using gold leaf, and I’m very surprised at how easy it was to work with – I’ll definitely be trying it again in future projects!

 Anyone else drooling over

 Ian Somerhalder globes lately?
 I did another fun globe project that took a totally different approach – and I love it just as much!

 Love this post?
 Be sure to pin it!
 You can also follow along with us on Facebook, Instagram, and Pinterest!